Thoorium/kubernetes-local-cluster-flannel-metallb-traefik/README.md

 kubectl apply -f traefik/traefik-deployment.yaml
 ```
 Create the ingress rule for the dashboard and bind it to a domain.
-Edit this file if you want to use another domain than `trafik-ui.kube`.
+Edit this file if you want to use another domain than `traefik-ui.kube`.
 ```bash
 kubectl apply -f traefik/traefik-ingress-dashboard.yaml
 ```